willat343/cppbox/README.md

 | [cmakebox](https://github.com/willat343/cmakebox) | >= 0.0.1 | CMake Functions and Utilities |

 There are several ways to include `cppbox` within your project:
-- [Preferred] Via `FetchContent` allowing `cppbox` to be built as a submodule.
+- [Preferred] Via `FetchContent` allowing package to be built as a submodule.
-- Via `find_package`, requiring `cppbox` to be installed to the system, locally, or to a catkin workspace.
+- Via `find_package`, requiring package to be installed to the system, locally, or to a catkin workspace.

 ## Include via FetchContent